forem/forem/docs/installation/mac.md

    - For any key that you wish to enter/replace, follow the steps below.

      1. Create `.env` by copying from the provided template (i.e. with bash:
-        `cp config/.env_sample .env`).
+        `cp .env_sample .env`).
 This is a personal file that is ignored in git.
      2. Obtain the development variable and apply the key you wish to enter/replace. i.e.: